Roman1us/wiegand-linux/README.md

 wiegand-linux
 =============

 Linux driver for reading wiegand data from GPIO.
-Tested  for ARM 9G20 (linux stamp)
+Tested on Wiren Board (Freescale i.mx233)

 - Ensure your arm-linux cross compiler is in your path.